aerogear-attic/aerogear-js-cookbook/simplepush-example/README.md

 Now that we have a connected client it is time to send a message to the client.
 If the above connection was successful, the browser should have logged a

-    Subscribed to Mail messages on {pushEndpoint}
+    Mail pushEndpoint URL: {pushEndpoint}

 message.
+In case you see a ```Mail was already registered``` message, that means your not executing this step the first time.
+More details below, when talking about the JavaScript.

-For sending a notification to the client take a note of the ```channelID``` and add it the the ```cURL``` command below:
+For sending a notification to the client copy the above ```URL``` and add it the the ```cURL``` command below:

-    curl -i --header "Content-Type:application/x-www-form-urlencoded" -X PUT -d "version=2" http://localhost:7777/{pushEndpoint}
+    curl -i --header "Content-Type:application/x-www-form-urlencoded" -X PUT -d "version=2" {pushEndpoint}

 This sends a ```HTTP PUT``` request to the SimplePush server and the server will deliver the message to the connected client.